8 Essential Steps to Create a Positive Candidate Experience

 indicated that they’re less likely to quit their current employer because of remote work flexibility

-These numbers aren’t surprising and coincide with an important note from the Gallup study: only 9% of workers prefer to be fully onsite.
+These numbers coincide with an important note from the Gallup study: only 9% of workers prefer to be fully onsite.
 Most (59%) want to enjoy the benefits and flexibility of a hybrid work model, while just under one-third prefer to remain fully remote.

-Importantly, this desire for remote work is hitting almost every industry, including those not traditionally seen as remote-friendly, such as healthcare and education.
-McKinsey found that two-thirds of nurses are interested in providing care remotely in the future.
+Remote work demand is hitting almost every industry, including those not traditionally seen as remote-friendly, such as healthcare and education.
+McKinsey found that two out of three nurses are interested in providing care remotely in the future.

 And on the education front, virtual schools are increasingly being floated as a way to fill staffing shortages.
 In both cases, hybrid remote models could be the solution for critical shortages causing a myriad of issues in care and achievement outcomes.

-There are probably very few surprises here, but organizations considering shifting to or maintaining a remote and hybrid work environment should understand the demographics of their existing and potential workforce.
-We can review that across three distinct areas:
+Organizations considering shifting to or maintaining a remote and hybrid work environment should understand the demographics of their existing and potential workforce across three distinct areas:

 Let’s start with the explosion of gig workers.
 In a 2020 study, Upwork (one of the largest international gig economy marketplaces) discovered that 36% of U.S. workers were freelancing that year.
 That represented a 22% increase from 2019.
 Those numbers were later reconfirmed in a 2021 study.

 When 2022 hit, Upwork uncovered a new trend: Nearly 60% of business hiring managers reported turning to remote freelance workers to fill their skills gaps.
-That certainly makes sense.
 As more workers shift to freelance work, either full or part-time, organizations are shifting their people strategies to include a larger number of gig workers.

-Additionally, because gig workers are now distinctly remote, organizations can source talent from anywhere, easily opening up their talent network for on-demand task completion.
+Additionally, because gig workers are now distinctly remote, organizations can source talent from anywhere, at any time.

 Employers should take note here: flex working hours and remote work flexibility are not the same things.
 However, flexible working hours are significantly easier to offer when remote and hybrid work environments are centralized within the structure of the business.